tarwn/lessthandot-hugo/blogs/content/posts/2011-12-30-2011-a-look-back-with.md

   </table>
 </div>

-That&#8217;s all for this post, see you next year
+That's all for this post, see you next year

  [1]: /index.php/ITProfessionals/ProfessionalDevelopment/should-i-abandon-vb-net
  [2]: /index.php/DataMgmt/DataDesign/calculating-mean-median-and-mode-with-sq